In January of this year Google began improving the way the Chrome browser communicates with HTTP websites.

-Websites showing https:// ( the S stands for secure ) signifies that a SSL certification is installed, providing encryption between website and server.
+Websites showing https:// ( the S stands for secure ) signifies that a SSL certificate is installed, providing encryption between website and server.

-Google are placing ever greater importance in how they treat HTTPS:// websites, specifically in their search results, which signifies that secure websites are an important website ranking factor.
+Google are placing ever greater importance in how they treat HTTPS:// websites, specifically in their search results, this signifies that secure websites are an important website ranking factor.

 What is an SSL Certificate?

 Making a website secure is achieved by installing an SSL certificate ( Site Sockets Layer ) on your web server.